-Sweden doesn't recognize 'national security adviser' interviewed on Fox News
+Bill O'Reilly says criticism over Swedish 'national security adviser' is valid

 The Swedish embassy in the U.S. said it was looking forward to "informing the U.S. administration about Swedish immigration and integration policies."

--- Brian Stelter contributed to this report.
+-- Brian Stelter and Dylan Byers contributed to this report.